remotestorage/remotestorage.js/README.md

     storageInfo: the object you got from the getStorageInfo call
     categories: an array of strings describing categories of data you will be accessing.
-    @returns: string, the url you should go to for the OAuth dance See https://github.com/unhosted/website/wiki/categories for a list of categories you might want to access.
+    @returns: string, the url you should go to for the OAuth dance See [the list of categories](https://github.com/unhosted/website/wiki/categories) you might want to access.

 ### remoteStorage.receiveToken()